kavishkauda/kavishkauda/README.md

 ### Hi there 👋

-I am a 16 years old CYBER SECURITY STUDENT⚡.
+I am a 16 years old CYBER SECURITY RESEARCHER⚡.
 I am a PROGRAMMER🤔.
-Also I am a HACKER who find security bugs on web applications.
+Also I like to find security bugs on web applications.

 - 🔭 I’m a student of St.Aloysius College Ratnapura.